* This information replaces FIS 518 Sales of Goods and Services

 The good or service represents a resource which is directly related to a unit's educational, research, or service mission, which is not commonly available or otherwise easily accessible, and for which there is a demand from the external community.

-The price or fee of the good or service is established to account for the full costs of the goods or services, including university overhead as applicable.
-The price of such items in the private marketplace shall be taken into account in establishing the price or fee.
-Fees to external community can not be less than those charged to campus (internal) customers.
+The price or fee of the good or service is established to account for the full costs of the goods or services, as well as the prices of such items in the private marketplace.
+Fees to the external community cannot be less than those charged to campus (internal) customers.

 Review and Approval Procedures